matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 {% include img.html src="/assets/quake-blender/vis.png" alt="bitmap of mutual leaf visibility" %}

 In the game, surfaces that lie outside of the camera's PVS are not drawn.
-Our problem is slightly different in that we also to sample lights that are invisible to the camera but are visible from any point that is visible to the camera.
+Our problem is slightly different in that we also need to sample lights that are invisible to the camera, but that are visible from at least one point that is visible to the camera.

-Here's an external shot of the first corridor in the game, with a light just around the corner from the player.
-In this example we want to see if the light, indicated by the orange cross, should be sampled given the player's view, indicated by the orange pyramid:
+Let's take an example where the light influences the image.
+Here is an external shot of the first corridor in the game, with a light, indicated by the orange star, just around the corner from the player, indicated by the lighter orange pyramid.

 {% include img.html src="/assets/quake-blender/pvs-level.png" alt="external shot of level showing a corner with a light at one end and the camera at the other" %}

-In this case we *do* want to sample the light, since the light illuminates parts of the scene that are visible to the player.

 As a first approximation, we can simply sample a light if and only if the camera's PVS has any leaves in common with the light's PVS.
-If we now draw the PVS of the light and the camera, we can see that there is in fact an intersection, so this light should be sampled:
+If we now draw the PVS of the light and the camera, we can see that there is in fact an intersection, so this light would be sampled with this method:

 {% include img-caption.html src="/assets/quake-blender/pvs.png" caption="Leaves in the  light's PVS are shown in yellow, whereas leaves in the camera's PVS are shown in blue.
 Leaves that are in both are shown in green." alt="yellow leaves around the light are shown, and blue leaves around the camera are shown, the intersection is shown in green" %}

-This works well, and does improve the situation a little, however, there's more we can do.
-The problem is that the PVS is too conservative in that there are still lots of leaves that are in fact fully occluded from the camera but nevertheless appear in the PVS.
-Similarly, there are points in the light's PVS that necessarily have very little illumination due to limited power of the light and the inverse square law.
+This works well, and does improve the situation a bit.
+However, there is more that we can do.
+The problem is that the PVS is too conservative, meaning that there are still lots of fully occluded leaves that could be omitted but nevertheless appear in the PVS.
+Similarly, there are points in the light's PVS that have very little illumination owing to limited power of the light and the inverse-square law.
 The net effect is that we still end up sampling many lights that have no contribution to the scene.

 ## Frustum culling